Sensory Glove-Based Surgical Robot User Interface: Hand Gesture Recognition

 \subsection{Classifiers}

 We initially used Random Forests (RF)~\cite{breiman2001random} as a model for gesture recognition.
-Subsequently, we explored the Multilayer Perceptron (MLP) classifier~\cite{hinton1990connectionist}.
-The MLP model was configured with two hidden layers containing 40 and 25 neurons, respectively, and a maximum of 100 iterations.
-The use of such a small model with only two hidden layers helps prevent overfitting.
+Subsequently, we explored the Feedforward Neural Network (FNN)~\cite{Goodfellow-et-al-2016} classifiers analogous to those introduced in~\cite{rysbek2023recognizing}.
+However, the networks have been specifically tuned for classification.
+The structure of the FNN consists of an input layer ($n_{0}$) sized according to the input characteristics, followed by two fully connected layers ($n_{1}$, $n_{2}$), where the number of neurons is proportional to the size of the previous layer ($n_{1} = 2\cdot n_{0}$, $n_{2} = 2/3\cdot n_{1}$).
+The final layer ($n_{f}$) has $3$ output to function as a classifier, predicting one of the three possible classes.

-In addition to these established models, we investigated a novel classifier, the Light Gradient Boosting Machine (L-GBM)~\cite{NIPS2017_6449f44a}.
-L-GBM employs a sequential approach in which decision trees are added successively, with each tree correcting errors from the ensemble of preceding trees.
-Unlike traditional gradient-boosting methods, L-GBM directly minimizes the loss function.
-Tailored for efficient training on large datasets, it is particularly suitable for applications with resource constraints, and it can quickly predict data.
+In addition to these established models, we investigated the Light Gradient Boosting Machine (L-GBM)~\cite{NIPS2017_6449f44a}.
+Unlike traditional gradient-boosting methods like XGBoost~\cite{XGBoost}, where trees grow depth-wise, L-GBM trees grow leaf-wise, making training faster.
+Tailored for efficient training on large datasets, they are particularly suitable for applications with resource constraints and can quickly provide good predictions.

-We also trained a Histogram-based Gradient Boosting model that combines the traditional gradient boosting~\cite{friedman2002stochastic} and the histogram-based algorithm~\cite{NIPS2017_6449f44a}.
-Unlike traditional gradient boosting methods that operate on individual data points, histogram-based gradient boosting works with binned feature values.
-By constructing histograms of input features, this approach accelerates the computation of information gained during tree construction.
+We also trained a Histogram-Based Gradient Boosting (HGBT) model that combines traditional gradient boosting~\cite{friedman2002stochastic} and a histogram-based algorithm~\cite{NIPS2017_6449f44a}.
+The HGBT works with binned feature values rather than individual data points, which is the case with traditional gradient boosting methods.
+This approach accelerates the computation of information gained during tree construction by constructing histograms of input features.
 The binning process reduces the number of unique feature values, resulting in faster training times and decreased memory usage.

+To optimize the model hyperparameters, we adopted Grid-Search Cross-Validation (GridSearchCV)~\cite{GridCV}.
+First, we split the dataset into training and testing sets with the $8:2$ ratio.
+The search process used a 5-fold cross-validation strategy, in which each combination was evaluated across different data splits.
+The grid includes five hyperparameters with three different values, resulting in 1215 combinations after cross-validation.
+The models were evaluated on accuracy, and the best-performing combination of hyperparameters was selected.